MicrosoftDocs/azure-dev-docs/articles/java/migration/includes/create-windows-vm-and-set-up-xserver.md

    It takes a few minutes to create the VM and supporting resources.

-   After the deployment finishes, install the X server and use it to configure WebLogic Server on the Oracle Linux machines by using a graphical interface.
+   After the deployment finishes, install the X server and use it to configure the application server on the Linux machines by using a graphical interface.

 1. Use the following steps to install and launch the X server: